Rapid Prototyping Services & Rapid Manufacturing

 The injection molding process can work for soft materials like rubber which can not be used for CNC machining.
 However, CNC machining can work on metal materials and injection molding has limitations on metal materials.
 Generally, A broader range of materials can be used in CNC machining processes than in injection molding.

-When To Choose CNC Machining vs Injection Molding
+CNC Machining vs Injection Molding: Key Similarities

 Conclusion